NO IDENTITY.NO BOUNDARIES.NO KILL SWITCH.

 Audit Service observes every step — cryptographic chain

-This means a compromised agent has nothing to steal.
-There is no credential to exfiltrate, no key to copy, no secret to leak.
-The blast radius of any agent compromise is bounded by the scope and lifetime of its Fidea token.
+A compromised agent has nothing to steal.
+No credential to exfiltrate, no key to copy, no secret to leak.
+The blast radius is bounded by the scope and lifetime of its Fidea token.

-Every day, millions of AI agents are granted access to production databases, financial APIs, customer records, and infrastructure controls.
-They operate at machine speed, make thousands of privileged calls per minute, and delegate authority to sub-agents that no human ever approved.
+Millions of AI agents access production databases, financial APIs, and infrastructure controls every day.
+They operate at machine speed and delegate authority to sub-agents no human ever approved.

 They are using your employees' credentials.
-They have no identity of their own.
-And when something goes wrong, there is no kill switch that works fast enough.
+When something goes wrong, there is no kill switch that works fast enough.
+Fidea exists to fix that.

-Fidea's platform is a suite of purpose-built services for managing the complete lifecycle of agent trust — from identity issuance to credential management to real-time security monitoring.
+A suite of purpose-built services for managing the complete lifecycle of agent trust — from identity issuance to credential management to real-time monitoring.

 AVAILABLE NOW